astronomer/docs/astro/cli/astro-deployment-create.md

 ]}>
 <TabItem value="astro">

 Create a Deployment on Astro.
-This command is functionally identical to using the Cloud UI to [create a Deployment](create-deployment.md).
+This command is functionally identical to using the Astro UI to [create a Deployment](create-deployment.md).

 ## Usage